 Sustainability is in our DNA.
 Our vision is to see the species thrive for decades to come and to uncover more about its wellness properties, sharing our discoveries with the world.
 As we grow, innovate and remain committed to achieving business outcomes, we aim to do so without compromising our community, environment or our people.
 This is at the heart of our approach to sustainability.

+At Quintis, our commitment to responsible forest management is paramount.
+In line with our dedication, we are proud to be FSC® certified (license code: C161 853) for Forest Management—the gold standard in sustainable and responsible forest management.
 We are proud of what we have achieved over the past two decades but recognise there is still much to be done.
 We have developed a robust sustainability strategy which focuses on key areas critical to our industry, clearly outlines the steps we are taking to achieve a more sustainable future and lists the outcomes against which we will measure our progress.

 You are invited to read our 2021 Sustainability Report and join us in making tomorrow better.